 Legislation in Response to Statewide Power Outages as Result of March Storms

-(TRENTON) – Prompted by severe storms last March which left New Jersey residents without power for days on end, a bill sponsored by Assemblyman Wayne DeAngelo that would create a vegetation maintenance plan to protect energy infrastructure was cleared by an Assembly panel on Monday.
+(TRENTON) – Prompted by severe storms last March which left New Jersey residents without power for days on end, a bill sponsored by Assemblyman Wayne DeAngelo that would create a vegetation maintenance plan to protect energy infrastructure was approved, 70-1, by the full Assembly on Monday.

 In March, a series of severe nor’easters caused power outages that impacted over 1.2 million electric utility customers.
 Some were without power for up to 11 days, despite response and recovery efforts by utility companies.
 Uprooted trees and toppled branches falling on power lines were part of what caused the extensive outages.

 “Sometimes storm damage is unfortunately unavoidable, but we saw many instances with Sandy in which a single tree branch too close to a power line caused headaches for consumers for days and even weeks,” said DeAngelo (D-Mercer/Middlesex).
 “With improved communications among the groups tasked with caring for our trees and for our energy systems, we can and should do better.
 This bill is sensible.”

 The bill (A-2558) authorizes a public utility to use all available methods to protect power lines, including clearing, moving, cutting or destroying vegetation.
 It also permits utilities to work with municipalities to develop effective maintenance strategies.

 Dangerous vegetation that may require maintenance includes trees, shrubs, plants or other vegetation growing in, near or adjacent to an electric distribution system that may affect or interfere with a power line, as determined by the utility or local government.